raminrahimzada/ai-ml-4-nuray/sprint1/readme.md

     - variance
 0. Scalar and dot multiplication of 2 vectors
 0. Do it with and without numpy library
-0. Share the notebook for these tasks with me for review
+0. Share the kaggle notebook for these tasks with me for review